datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 Section 12.4  Acknowledgement; Remedies for Breach.
-TC "Section 12.4 Remedies for Breach" \\f C \\l "2"   Each Member acknowledges and agrees that the covenants in Sections 12.2 and 12.3 are (i) reasonable in scope and essential to the preservation of the Company’s business and (ii)
+TC "Section 12.4 Remedies for Breach" \\f C \\l "2"   Each Member acknowledges and agrees that the covenants in Sections 12.2 and 12.3 are (i) reasonable in scope and essential to the preservation of the Company's business and (ii)
 ***in addition to***, and not in lieu of, any non-solicitation, confidentiality and/or non-competition obligations and other obligations that such Member may have, or any rights or remedies the Company may